-- PostScript predates the IEEE-754 standard and originally specified a floating point representation with? bits of exponent and? bits of mantissa.
-Version? of the PostScript standard changed to specify IEEE-754 binary32 "single precision" floats. - PDF has also specified IEEE-754 binary32 since version?.
-Importantly, the standard states that this is a maximum precision; documents created with higher precision would not be viewable in Adobe Reader. - SVG specifies a minimum of IEEE-754 binary 32 but recommends more bits be used internally - Javascript uses binary32 floats for all operations, and does not distinguish between integers and floats. - 4.
+- PostScript predates the IEEE-754 standard and originally specified a floating point representation with ? bits of exponent and ? bits of mantissa.
+Version ? of the PostScript standard changed to specify IEEE-754 binary32 "single precision" floats. - PDF has also specified IEEE-754 binary32 since version ?.
+Importantly, the standard states that this is a maximum precision; documents created with higher precision would not be viewable in Adobe Reader. - SVG specifies a minimum of IEEE-754 binary32 but recommends more bits be used internally - Javascript uses binary32 floats for all operations, and does not distinguish between integers and floats. - Python uses binary64 floats - Matlab uses binary64 floats - Mathematica uses some kind of terrifying symbolic / arbitrary float combination - Maple is similar but by many accounts horribly broken - 4.
 Here is IEEE-754 which is what these standards use